Everyone Wants to Be the Next Attorney General of New York

 If it were up to Andrew Cuomo, the Assembly would name his lieutenant governor Kathy Hochul to the job.
 A former Buffalo-area congresswoman, Hochul fails to set aflame the hearts of the party’s liberal base at a moment when Cuomo is facing a surprisingly fierce challenge from actor Cynthia Nixon, and easing her into the attorney-general spot would give Cuomo a chance to name someone more downstate and less vanilla to be his running mate.

 But the state budget is done, depriving Andrew Cuomo of a necessary bargaining chip, and his relationship with the legislature has decreased to the point where they don’t have much reason to do his bidding anyway.
 Carl Heastie, the Assembly Speaker, publicly stated that his single criteria was that the ultimate choice be “a diverse individual.”
-Heastie went in to a meeting with Assembly Democrats without a candidate in mind though, and then came out of the meeting still without a candidate in mind, a signal there is no consensus among members of the Assembly.
+Heastie went into a meeting with Assembly Democrats without a candidate in mind though, and then came out of the meeting still without a candidate in mind, a signal that there is no consensus among members of the Assembly.

 By many accounts, Letitia James comes the closest.
-New York City’s public advocate has been elected citywide twice, has good relationships with liberal groups and labor unions and if she becomes the first African-American woman to hold statewide office would provide some saving grace out of this entire imbroglio.

-The Assembly though is split into factions–a large downstate one, suburban members from Long Island and counties north of New York City, and smattering of lawmakers from cities upstate, and Heastie won’t be able to assuage all of them if he pushes for the appointment of James.
+New York City’s public advocate has been elected citywide twice, has good relationships with liberal groups and labor unions, and if she becomes the first African-American woman to hold statewide office, would provide some saving grace out of this entire imbroglio.
+The Assembly though is split into factions — a large downstate one, suburban members from Long Island and counties north of New York City, and smattering of lawmakers from cities upstate, and Heastie won’t be able to assuage all of them if he pushes for the appointment of James.

-“At some point this just becomes real petty shit,” said one Albany insider advising several would-be contenders.
-“I am not sure how well Tish plays for marginal Democrats upstate and in the suburbs, but the real issue is that if she is chosen, it means somebody else is not chosen which is just going to piss off a whole other bunch of people.”
+“At some point, this just becomes real petty shit,” said one Albany insider advising several would-be contenders.
+“I am not sure how well Tish plays for marginal Democrats upstate and in the suburbs, but the real issue is that if she is chosen, it means somebody else is not chosen, which is just going to piss off a whole other bunch of people.”

 Cuomo has signaled that he would be fine with Barbara Underwood, the 73-year-old acting attorney general, staying on for a while.
 This is a position shared by the editorial board of the New York Times and the New York Daily News, which have expressed alarm that someone could be chosen by members of the legislature and then, thanks to the powers of incumbency, have an important job like attorney general essentially for life.
-This has what happened with State Comptroller Tom DiNapoli, who didn’t even make the cut by a review panel called to evaluate candidates after Alan Hevesi’s exit, but who was chosen nonetheless because he was a favorite of then-Speaker Sheldon Silver.
-Dinapoli has now been in the job for over a decade and never faced a primary challenge.
+This was what happened with State Comptroller Tom DiNapoli, who didn’t even make the cut by a review panel called to evaluate candidates after Alan Hevesi’s exit, but who was chosen nonetheless because he was a favorite of then-Speaker Sheldon Silver.
+DiNapoli has now been in the job for over a decade and never faced a primary challenge.

-But the chance to put a loyalist in the job is likely too tempting for Heastie and the Assembly Democrats to pass up, particularly when one considers the risk of what a ambitious, curious, and independent attorney general might unearth in Albany.
+But the chance to put a loyalist in the job is likely too tempting for Heastie and the Assembly Democrats to pass up, particularly when one considers the risk of what an ambitious, curious, and independent attorney general might unearth in Albany.
 According to an Albany source, the Assembly hopes to have anyone interested formally submit their name by the end of this week.
-If the Assembly can’t agree on an attorney general, they may appoint a place-holder to have the job until the end of the year.
+If the Assembly can’t agree on an attorney general, they may appoint a placeholder to have the job until the end of the year.

-If they do that, or if they keep Underwood in place, or if they appoint some loyalist who doesn’t have the mojo to clear the statewide field, expect a statewide Democratic primary as wild and woolly as any since the legendary Mario Cuomo/Ed Koch governor’s race in 1982.
+If they do that, or if they keep Underwood in place, or if they appoint some loyalist who doesn’t have the mojo to clear the statewide field, expect a statewide Democratic primary as wild and woolly as any since the legendary Mario Cuomo–Ed Koch governor’s race in 1982.
 New York’s is perhaps the most revered AG’s office in the country, and contains powers that can grow as large as the person in charge wants them to be.
 It is a license to take on Wall Street, corporate America, real estate, the media, and whatever other power needs checking.
 With Donald Trump in the White House, the possibilities are limitless.
 Which is why every Democratic attorney from Bellport to Buffalo has expressed interest.

-There isn’t enough battery power on earth to list them all here, but the front-runners appear to be James, Long Island Congresswoman Kathleen Rice (who has said she is all but certain to run, even though Democratic leaders in Washington may attempt to talk her out of it for fear of creating an open swing seat in Congress), Queens State Senator Mike Gianaris, and Long Island Senator Todd Kaminsky, and Cuomo’s 2014 gubernatorial foe Zephyr Teachout.
-Former Manhattan council member Dan Garodnick is taking a look, as is former top Cuomo aide Ben Lawsky, deputy mayor Alicia Glen and former Syracuse mayor Stephanie Miner, who seriously considered running for governor until Cynthia Nixon arrived on the scene.
-One intriguing possibility is Maya Wiley, an MSNBC analyst, civil rights activist and former head of the Civilian Complaint Review Board, who in an interview with me yesterday sounded very much like a candidate.
+There isn’t enough battery power on earth to list them all here, but the front-runners appear to be James; Long Island congresswoman Kathleen Rice (who has said she is all but certain to run, even though Democratic leaders in Washington may attempt to talk her out of it for fear of creating an open swing seat in Congress); Queens state senator Mike Gianaris; Long Island senator Todd Kaminsky; and Cuomo’s 2014 gubernatorial foe Zephyr Teachout.
+Former Manhattan council member Dan Garodnick is taking a look, as is former top Cuomo aide Ben Lawsky, deputy mayor Alicia Glen, and former Syracuse mayor Stephanie Miner, who seriously considered running for governor until Cynthia Nixon arrived on the scene.
+One intriguing possibility is Maya Wiley, an MSNBC analyst, civil-rights activist, and former head of the Civilian Complaint Review Board, who in an interview with me yesterday sounded very much like a candidate.
 “We need an attorney general that is going to continue to be extremely attentive to vulnerable residents of New York State,” she said.
 “We have to elect people of strong moral character who will follow the law and not seek to abuse the office or its power.”

-But the Democratic Party convention is in three weeks, and the primary is only four months away, meaning any candidate has to have been likely laying the groundwork already, and be able to raise $5-10 million by September.
+But the Democratic Party Convention is in three weeks, and the primary is only four months away, meaning any candidate has to have been likely laying the groundwork already, and be able to raise $5 million to $10 million by September.

-Cuomo is already locked into a high-profile primary in a year when the Democratic electorate is spoiling for a fight — add a jump-ball of an attorney general race, and it seems likely that some comer could set sights on DiNapoli too.
-Get ready for a overheated political summer in New York State.
+Cuomo is already locked into a high-profile primary in a year when the Democratic electorate is spoiling for a fight — add a jump ball of an attorney-general race, and it seems likely that some comer could set sights on DiNapoli, too.
+Get ready for an overheated political summer in New York State.